Thor Broadcast Logo

 Question:

 For the models that offer RF and IP output, what would the end-user receiver look like for the IP stream?
-Could we allow users to view channels via a problem like VLC on a laptop or some app on a mobile device if they are on the same network?
+Could we allow users to view channels via a program like VLC on a laptop or some app on a mobile device if they are on the same network?

 Answer: